EUDAT-B2STAGE/http-api/docs/quick_start.md

 $ rapydo shell --user root backend
 # look at the production WSGI logs
 less /var/log/uwsgi/*log
+# check processes
+ps aux --forest
+# here uwsgi (as developer) and nginx (as www-data) should be running

 ## if you only get 'no app loaded' from uWSGI,

 $ rapydo shell backend
 # launch by hand a server instance
 $ DEBUG_LEVEL=VERY_VERBOSE restapi launch
-# check if you get any error
+# check if you get any error in your output

 ```